Lars Tharp Ltd...

 I speak and lecture throughout the world on various aspects of Man and Clay.
-My audiences range from educational institutions (i.e. universities, schools, etc) to other learned and heritage societies (e.g. NADFAS, National Trust, The Royal Institution, Harveyan Society, Oriental Ceramic Society) to the Friends of Museums and Galleries (e.g. the V&A, Ashmolean), to Festivals, Conferences, Social, Corporate and Business gatherings as well as bespoke private functions.
-From keynote to motivational and after-dinner speeches, my aim is always To Inform and Entertain.
+My audiences range from educational institutions (i.e. universities, schools, etc) to other learned and arts and heritage societies (including NADFAS, National Trust, The Royal Institution, The Harveyan Society, Oriental Ceramic Society), friends of Museums and Galleries (e.g. the V&A, Ashmolean, Fitzwilliam), to Festivals, Conferences, Social, Corporate and Business gatherings as well as private functions.
+From keynote to motivational and after-dinner speeches, the aim always: "To Inform and Entertain".

-As author and author-editor I have several books to my name, notably Hogarth’s China (1997); the Little Brown Encyclopaedia of Antiques (with Paul Atterbury); Treasures in your Home (Reader’s Digest, with editor David Battie); and two books for the BBC under the Roadshow banner, one on Fakes, the other on 20th Century Antiques.
+As author and author/editor I have several books to my name, notably Hogarth’s China (1997); the Little Brown Encyclopaedia of Antiques (with Paul Atterbury); Treasures in your Home (Reader’s Digest, with editor David Battie); and two books for the BBC under the Roadshow banner, one on Fakes, the other on 20th Century Antiques.
 I also contribute occasional pieces to newspapers and magazines and have had a regular column on The Scandinavian magazine.